Meir-Alelov/Movie-Data-Analysis-and-Recs/README.md

 **The more valuable a movie studio, the more expensive their IP is.**

-Furthermore, the most produced genres in our recommended studios allign with our genre popularity finding.
+Furthermore, the most produced genres in our recommended studios align with our genre popularity finding.